How to care for catnip?

-In like manner should you let catnip flower?Catnip herb grows best in well draining soil in the full sun, but it will tolerate part sun and a wide variety of soil types.
+In view of this, should you let catnip flower?Catnip herb grows best in well draining soil in the full sun, but it will tolerate part sun and a wide variety of soil types.
 Catnip plants spread readily by seed, so in order to control its spread, you'll need to remove the flowers before they go to seed.

 Do you have your own answer or clarification?

 Lavender can turn gray because of frost damage or as a result of a fungal disease, caused by over watering or slow draining soils.
 Usually the fungus botrytis spp is responsible for lavender leaves turning gray although there are a few pathogens that may cause lavenders to turn gray.

 How To Care For Lavender Indoors?
 Position near a window that gets at least 3-4 hours of bright direct sunlight per day and grow in well draining soil to keep your indoor lavender plant healthy.
 Water once the top inch of soil dries out, fertilize twice per year and provide low humidity and moderate temperatures.

 Lavender is drought-tolerant, which means mature plants don't need to be watered all the time like your other garden plants.
 Too much water can leave them susceptible to root rot and fungal disease.
 Young, newly planted lavender does need regular watering until established (either by irrigation or adequate rainfall).